Nature and hospitality

-Three great concepts are inextricably linked together along Germany’s oldest and most popular holiday route: art, culture and fine food are all synonymous with the Romantic Road, which is now over 60 years young.
+Three great concepts are inextricably linked together along Germany’s oldest and most popular holiday route: art, culture and fine food are all synonymous with the Romantic Road, which is now 70 years young.

 This famous 460-kilometre route, with its cult of relaxed travel far removed from the bustle of the motorway, links the River Main in the north with the Alps in the South – including their regional cuisines and specialities, from the wines of Franconia and the beers of Bavaria.
 Devotees of good traditional home-cooking as well as lovers of gourmet cuisine will all be spoiled for choice.

 Anyone with a heart that can be reached through their stomach will find the Romantic Road a real pleasure trail: delicacies from the regions of Franconia, Baden, Württemberg, Swabia, Bavaria and the Allgäu, cultural experiences that are truly out of the ordinary, dazzling art events together with all kinds of celebrations as well as festivals of regional cuisine - all lure travellers 365 days a year to discover new surprises and offer 'Symphonies for all the senses'.
 There are many delightful Italian influences too, in the Tiepolo ceiling frescoes in the Prince Bishop's Palace in Würzburg, for example, or on the Roman Via Claudia Augusta, which runs parallel to the Romantic Road from Füssen in the foothills of the Alps to Donauwörth farther north.